-What you tell me about UX design possibilities in the financial sector is incredibly inspiring, but how do I implement it if my bank offers more than 100 different services?
+What you tell me about UX design possibilities in the digital banking sector is incredibly inspiring, but how do I implement it if my bank offers more than 100 different products?
 Maybe it could be possible in the future somehow, but we can’t travel there to get insight.

 And who of us has not dreamed of a time machine that allows a glimpse into the future?
 However, if I was bank employee, I'm not sure that I would do it.
 In the near future, millions of bank employees will face lost jobs and millions of lost revenues.
 And we already see it happening; thousands of bank branches are closed, and alternative financial services receive billions in funding to entice banking customers.